 Thirteen billion years ago our universe was dark.
 There were neither stars nor galaxies; there was only hydrogen gas left over after the Big Bang.
 Eventually hydrogen atoms began to clump together to form stars—the very first ones to exist—initiating a major phase in the evolution of the universe, known as the Epoch of Reionization, or EoR.

-“Defining the evolution of the EoR is extremely important for our understanding of astrophysics and cosmology,” says Nichole Barry with ASTRO 3-D, about a signal that has been traveling across the Universe for 12 billion years, bringing us nearer to understanding the life and death of the very earliest stars.
+“Defining the evolution of the EoR is extremely important for our understanding of astrophysics and cosmology,” says Nichole Barry with ASTRO 3-D, a team that studied a signal that has been traveling across the Universe for 12 billion years, bringing us nearer to understanding the life and death of the very earliest stars.

 “So far, though, no one has been able to observe it,” said Barry with the University of Melbourne and the ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3-D).
 “These results take us a lot closer to that goal.”

-In the image of the Epoch of Reionization below, neutral hydrogen, in red, is gradually ionized by the first stars, shown in white.
+In the image of the Epoch of Reionization shown at the top of the page, neutral hydrogen, in red, is gradually ionized by the first stars, shown in white.
 The image was made by the University of Melbourne’s Dark-ages Reionization And Galaxy Observables from Numerical Simulations (DRAGONS) program.
 (Paul Geil and Simon Mutch)

-Since that pint in time, 12 billion years ago, all the energy ever radiated by all the stars that ever existed is still with us, filling the universe with a sort of fog, a sea of photons known as the extragalactic background light.
+Since that point in time, all the energy ever radiated by all the stars that ever existed is still with us, filling the universe with a sort of fog, a sea of photons known as the extragalactic background light (EBL).

 Light of the Observable Universe